Ramberg, Rhineland-Palatinate

-Ramberg is a municipality in Südliche Weinstraße district, in Rhineland-Palatinate, western Germany.
+Ramberg (/de/) is a municipality in Südliche Weinstraße district, in Rhineland-Palatinate, western Germany.

 Location

 Ramberg lies in the Palatine Forest Nature Park around 7 km (as the crow flies) north-northeast of Annweiler am Trifels.
 The Dernbach stream, a tributary of the Eisbach, flows through the village from north to south direction and the village itself is surrounded by forested hills.
 A few hundred metres north of the built-up area is the valley of Holpertal.

 On the Schlossberg ("castle hill"), which rises above the village, are the ruins of the castle of Ramburg.
 Other ruins near Ramberg are: Frankenfelsen Castle, Meistersel Castle and Neuscharfeneck Castle.
 Prominent hills within the municipality include the Drenselberg (524 m), the Schindl Kopf (510 m) and the Hühnerkopf (477 m).